Clowne: Governance

 Historically, Clowne was in the hundred or wapentake of Scarsdale in the county of Derbyshire.
-This hundred dates to pre Conquest times.
-Wapentake is a division of Danish or Viking origin.
+This hundred dates to pre Conquest times, ie. before 1066.
+A wapentake is a division of Danish or Viking origin.
 Clowne was part of the Worksop Poor Law Union which dates from July 1836.
 The workhouse was built in 1837 at East Gate in Worksop.
 Clowne, an old ecclesiastical parish, was created Clowne Rural District Council as part of the Worksop rural sanitary district in 1894.
 This consisted of four civil parishes; Barlborough, Clowne, Elmton, and Whitwell, and was abolished in 1974 when it became part of Bolsover District Council.

-Clowne is part of the Bolsover parliamentary constituency which, at present, is held for the Conservative Party by Mark Fletcher who has been their MP since 2019.
-Until this, veteran Labour Party MP Dennis Skinner held the seat from 1970.
+Clowne is part of the Bolsover parliamentary constituency which, at present, is held for the Labour Party by Natalie Fleet who has been their MP since 2024.
+Before this date, Conservative Party MP Mark Fletcher held the seat from 2019.

 Geography

-Clowne in the north east corner of Derbyshire between Chesterfield and Worksop.
+Clowne is in the north east corner of Derbyshire between Chesterfield and Worksop.
 It is situated on the old Mansfield to Rotherham road, now the A618, at its junction with the A616 road from Newark-on-Trent to the M1 motorway at nearby Barlborough.
 The village is surrounded by rolling farmland, mostly arable.
 The area of Clowne is 1825 acre of limestone and clay land watered by numerous springs.
 Harlesthorpe Dam covers about 4 acre and there is a chalybeate spring called Shuttlewood Spa in the neighbourhood.
 Land to the north west of Clowne is a Green belt.